KebinuChiousu/ExtractVBA/README.md

 Notes:
 =================

-This code contains libraries from EPPlus
+This code contains libraries from EPPlus.
 Sourcecode for this library is available at https://epplus.codeplex.com/